matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - App Engine: Object storage, logs, and Datastore backups.
 - Compute Engine: Startup scripts, images, and general object storage.
 - Cloud SQL: Import and export tables.

+#### Quiz

+**1. Your Cloud Storage objects live in buckets.
+Which of these characteristics do you define on a per-bucket basis?**

+- A default storage class.
+- A globally-unique name.
+- A geographic location.

+**2. True or false: Cloud Storage is well suited to providing the root file system of a Linux virtual machine.**

+- False

+**3. Why would a customer consider the Coldline storage class?**

+- To save money on storing infrequently accessed data.

 ### Cloud Bigtable